 “When I first began my education as a guide dog, I knew that I was destined to help people, after all, my best friends are humans.
 While in graduate school,

-Another of Fantas’ goals is to raise awareness around child abuse issues and is dedicated to community outreach in this area.
-Fanta is a certified Coco Pups graduate and also attended graduate school at “Guide Dogs for the Blind”.
-She is a certified working dog and experienced a career change due to her interest in children and in food.
+Another of Fantas’ goals is to raise awareness around child abuse issues and she is dedicated to community outreach in this area.
+Fanta is a certified Coco Pups graduate and also attended graduate school at “Guide Dogs for the Blind.”
+Fanta experienced a career change due to her interest in children and in food.
 Hollie and Fanta are a certified therapy animal team through Pet Partners.

 To contact Fanta:

 Courtney Taylor, Victim Compensation and Domestic Violence Victim Advocate

 “We all have crossroads in our life that can cause us to lose our way or change the path of our journey.
 However, with support, compassion, and a helping hand, the crisis we stumble upon does not have to define our lives.”

 Since December of 2014, Courtney has been working with Victim Witness Services as a Domestic Violence Advocate.
 Prior to this position, Courtney was a Probation Officer for Coconino County working with rural adult offenders.
 In this position, she worked with a complicated case load in that many of her clients where located literally in the middle of nowhere.
 She was successful in helping most of them to complete the terms of their probation, but became interested in the victim side of services.